heibylau/HackED-Beta-2024/README.md

 ## Opportunities for improvement
 - Integrate both weather buddy and plant buddy together into a single webpage
 - Make the hardware into a smaller scale so we can 3D print a case for the sensor
-- Add a LCD Display
+- Add a LCD Display.